Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Spinning Eggs.md

 **How to test if an egg is uncooked or hard boiled.** - Can you tell the difference between a hard-boiled egg and a raw egg without breaking them?

-Last initially checked on 2024-02-15 by Arian Pourabadey (asfp2@cam.ac.uk) and double-checked on ?? by ?? (??@cam.ac.uk)
+Last initially checked on 2024-02-15 by Arian Pourabadey (asfp2@cam.ac.uk) and double-checked on 2024-02-15 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->